slovenia-79-resized-1-scaled

 During the expedition, we’ll stay in a different place almost every night, though always under a roof.
 Every host is a true horse enthusiast.

-We spend the first and the last night at the Požar guest farm.
-On the second night, we stay at the B&B in Trnje, run by Lisa and Zvone — international judges of Icelandic horse competitions.
-The third night will be spent under the roof of the newly built Lipizzaner Lodge in Landol, hosted by Hana and Cris from England.
+We spend the first, second and the last night at the Požar guest farm.
+The third night will be spent under the roof of the Lipizzaner Lodge in Landol, hosted by Hana and Cris from England.
 The penultimate night takes us to the Volk farm in Suhorje, where we’ll feel like kids again sleeping on hay.
-Sleeping bags are needed here, though the conditions — by barn standards — are quite comfortable.
+Sleeping bags are needed here, though the conditions – by barn standards – are quite comfortable.
 For those who prefer a bed with sheets, an alternative accommodation in a nearby village can be arranged for an additional fee.
 This option must be requested in advance before the ride begins (but honestly, sleeping on hay is way more fun 🙂 ).

 Equipment